Section Menu

 Scholarship finalists are selected from the College of Liberal Arts applicant pool.
 All admission applicants who submit all application materials by the Priority Scholarship Deadline (Nov.
 15) are considered for Alfond Scholarships on the basis of their overall academic record.
 Qualifying applicants typically have SATs higher than 1450 (Evidence Based Reading and Math) or ACTs higher than 32 (Composite) and GPAs higher than 3.8.
 Test-optional students are considered as well.
 Strength of high school curriculum and extracurricular involvement are also important factors in our holistic review process.

 Scholarship recipients will be identified from the fall applicant pool on the basis of strength of selection criteria.
-A select number of qualified applicants will be invited to the Scholars Weekend interview competition which will introduce students to the extraordinary benefits of being a scholar at Rollins.
-The academic competition portion of the weekend will consist of a mock classroom experience and individual and group interviews with Rollins faculty, staff, and students.
-Students attending Scholars Weekend may also be considered for additional awards and recognitions, such as increased Dean’s Scholarships, Donald Cram Scholarship (awarded to science majors), and the Honors Degree Program.
+A select number of qualified applicants will be invited to participate in a virtual interview process with Rollins faculty, staff and current students.
+The virtual process will also consist of a panel which will introduce students to the extraordinary benefits of being a scholar at Rollins.
+Students considered for the Alfond scholarship may also be considered for additional awards and recognitions, such as increased Dean’s Scholarships, Donald Cram Scholarship (awarded to science majors), and the Honors Degree Program.
+Alfond recipients will be invited to visit campus under a personalized itinerary consisting of class visits, meetings with professors in their field of interest and a campus tour.

 Key Dates